the old fortress in Baiona provides stellar views of the Vigo Estuary

 The Cíes Islands are one of the main draws to Baiona.
 In the summer months, ferries connect Baiona to the Cíes islands.

 The Cíes Islands were named the Islands of the Gods by the Romans.
-It’s no wonder that Rodas Beach, a white sand beach on one of the islands was awarded one of the World’s Most Beautiful Beaches.
+It’s no wonder that Rodas Beach, a white sand beach on one of the islands, was awarded one of the World’s Most Beautiful Beaches.

-The Cíes Islands are a protected natural landscape and to prevent over tourism, a daily permit is required.
+The Cíes Islands are a protected natural landscape, and to prevent over tourism, a daily permit is required.
 It’s best to work directly with a tour company to arrange ferries and permits.

 Oia

-Soaking in the picturesque hamlet of Oia with it’s seaside Santa María Monastery
+Soaking in the picturesque hamlet of Oia with its seaside Santa María Monastery

 To the south of Baiona is the tiny village of Oia.
 Most people come here to see the incredible seaside Royal Monastery of Santa María de Oia.
 The monastery was built in 1195 and is currently closed.
 The church next door was constructed during the 18th century and can be visited.

-Oia is a small pueblo and there are only a few roads.
+Oia is a small pueblo, and there are only a few roads.
 My favorite place in the village is on the stone ledge in front of Bar Puerto.
 This little convenience store sells snacks and beverages and offers one of the best views of Oia.

 Where to Eat in Bayona